gmpetrov/databerry/README.md

 #### With docker compose

-First `cd .dev/databerry` then run the compose command:
+First `cd .dev/databerry` then populate the config files `app.env` and `docker.env` as needed, then run the compose command:

 ```shell
 docker compose --env-file docker.env up